The event was the second My Favorite Things Party.

 The reverse side of the peacock invitation details how the gift exchange works.
 It includes the number of items to bring and a dollar limit.

 And, if you read closely, you’ll notice lots of corny puns.
-It’s something I’m guilty of with all the My Favorite Things Party invitations.
+It’s something I’m guilty of with all party invitations.
 I like to think I’m clever LOL!

 Guests are also provided gift category ideas.
 Whatever ruffles their feathers!
-Darn, I thought of that phrase two years too late to include in the peacock invitation!
+Darn, I thought of that phrase two years too late to include!

-All four MFTP invitations text followed the same basic template, with adaptations for the theme.
+All four MFTP invitations text followed the same basic template, with adaptations for each theme.

 Peacock Invitation & Party Theme Reflect Home Decor